spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-user-verification-service.md

 ### Access token

-The Synapse Access Token is used to verify RoomMembership and PowerLevel against the configured homeserver_url (which is plugged in group_vars).
+The Synapse Access Token is used to verify RoomMembership and PowerLevel against `matrix_user_verification_service_uvs_homeserver_url`.

 We recommend that you create a dedicated Matrix user for uvs (`uvs` is a good username).
 Follow our [Registering users](registering-users.md) guide to register a user with administration privileges.